tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 #### 2.3.3 The Concept of "interpreted as" (normative)

-In the `Specifications` the phrase "interpreted as" SHOULD BE interpreted by Implementers to mean:
+In the `hasExpectedResponses` of `Specifications` the phrase "interpreted as" SHOULD BE interpreted by Implementers to mean:

 1. where Darwin Core (Wieczorek et al. 2012) data are serialized as strings, but the Test refers to data as numeric or other non-string data type, can the string value be cast into the target data type in the language of implementation (e.g., "1" as the integer 1), **or**
 2. matching a representation of a value unambiguously onto a controlled vocabulary (e.g., ‘WGS84’ to ’EPSG:4326’), **or**
 3. interpreting the representation of a numeric value (e.g., a Roman numeral) as a number (e.g., an integer).

 When interpretations of strings containing Roman numerals as numbers is intended, guidance associated with the text, usually in the `skos:note` for the Test, MUST be explicit about this meaning.
 For example, the `skos:note` for the Test [AMENDMENT_MONTH_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_MONTH_STANDARDIZED) states: "Implementations should translate interpretable Roman numerals in the range I-XII in dwc:month as integer month values 1-12, as some natural science domains use Roman numeral months to avoid language and day/month vs month/day order."
-This is explicit guidance for the meaning of "interpreted as" in the `Specification` for this Test: "AMENDED the value of dwc:month if it can be unambiguously interpreted as an integer between 1 and 12 inclusive".
+This is explicit guidance for the meaning of "interpreted as" in the specification for this Test: "AMENDED the value of dwc:month if it can be unambiguously interpreted as an integer between 1 and 12 inclusive".

 #### 2.3.4 Handling Leading and Trailing Whitespace (normative)